MalvikaShetty/date-proposal-reactjs/README.md

 # date-proposal-reactjs

-=======<br />
-It's a basic React App, which you can totally customize as you like.
+It's a React App, like a questionaire to which leads to the next page based on the answer.
+You can totally customize as you like.

-Go ahead and ask that person out alreadyyyy!<br />
+Go ahead and ask that person out already!<br />
-Well it definitely works, been there done that, haha.

 # Getting Started with Create React App